Dogs & Children:

 down in large numbers, and the reasons/ excuses can be many: Fx, my dog is roaring at the children, the dog is biting ect.

-Yes, dogs can be dangerous - all breeds, and more often than we think there is is quite a
+Yes, dogs can be dangerous - all breeds, and more often than we think there is quite a good

-good reason for this.
-Of course there are 'black sheeps' and some dogs are simply not trained at all - and that is not so good.
+reason for this.
+Of course there are 'black sheeps' and some dogs are simply not trained at all.
 If you have a dog, that is just a little bit trained to behave well, it shouldn't cause a lot of trouble.
 Have you ever

-In the realtion children vs dog(s), we have a very strickt policy here in our house:
+In the relation children vs dog(s), we have a very strickt policy here in our house:

 - a dog has to learn that it has lower rank than the child (the dog is not in charge over the child ect).